 Several years ago I tasted through some of the most popular absinthes for sale in the United States.
 It was a fascinating collection with a remarkable variety of flavors and color.
-Although absinthe has been legal since 2007, the absinthe market is truly a Wild West of spirits.
+Although absinthe has been legal since 2007, the absinthe market is truly the Wild West of spirits.

 This article was written in 2011 and most recently updated in November 2021.

 - Are Vegans Skinny, Smart & Sexy?: exploring the pluses of a plant-based diet - September 20, 2023

 - How To Choose Kitchen Knives: a simple guide for home cooks - September 19, 2023

 - Vegan Stuffed Acorn Squash: a healthy comfort dish - September 15, 2023